 2.6 BE FURTHER RESOLVED that the Senate will invite an annual report from the Center for Multicultural Academic Excellence, the Omsbud Office, and the Dean of Students, on the kinds of experiences students report in UO classrooms, both ones that increase a sense of belonging and that exclude or negatively impact Black, Indigenous, Latinx, Asian, and Pacific Islander students to heighten faculty awareness of how their teaching practices differentially impact students; and

 2.7 BE FURTHER RESOLVED that these will not simply be words on a page but must represent enduring structural change and a willingness to dismantle systems that perpetuate racial inequities to create justice for the Black community, Native people, and other communities of color.

+I wonder if we should include something like:

+We encourage the Presidential Task Force on Recognizing our Diverse History to expedite their work, and to submit bold recommendations on removing or radically recontextualizing aspects of our shared material environment on campus that continue to honor the ideologies of white supremacy and/or settler colonialism.